FAIR Fine Art Guide

 What buyers should photograph before asking FAIR for a quote

-The best weighted-silver intake packet shows both the form and the construction clues.
-FAIR needs the overall object, the exact wording, the hallmark cluster, and the places where the silver shell meets reinforcement, filler zones, or detachable parts.
+The best weighted-silver packet shows the form and the construction clues: overall object, exact wording, hallmark cluster, and places where shell, reinforcement, filler zones, or detachable parts meet.

 • Start with full views of the object or group, then add underside photos and readable close-ups of weighted, loaded, filled, or reinforced wording.